Quantum walks in polycyclic aromatic hydrocarbons: Introduction

 {With advancements in the field of quantum information and computation, a quantum walk has emerged as one of the most efficient ways to model the controlled dynamics of quantum states and quantum particles \cite{GVR58,RPF86,ADZ93,DAM96, FG98}.
 The quantum walk can be regarded as a quantum counterpart of random walks which have served as an efficient way to model dynamics defined by classical physics.
 Therefore, it is natural to explore the potential of quantum walk to model quantum dynamics in the range of physical systems where quantum physics plays a defining role.
 It is described in two main formalisms -- the discrete-time quantum walk (DTQW) and the continuous-time quantum walk (CTQW).
 The dynamics of DTQW require a coin and a position Hilbert space in order to be defined, however, CTQW dynamics can be defined with only a position Hilbert space.
 A quantum walk spreads quadratically faster than a classical walk on its position space and its dynamics can be engineered using a set of evolution parameters, and therefore it has been used as a basis for design and implementation of quantum algorithms and quantum simulations \cite{YKE08,JK03,ESV12, V12, ANAV17,IKS05, SF92, MRL08, KRBD10, C11, C13, MMC17, CMC20, PMCM13}, to study problems such as graph isomorphism \cite{DW08}, quantum percolation \cite{CB14,KKNJ12,CAC19}, and to develop schemes for implementation of universal quantum computation \cite{SCSC19, SCASC20}, among others.
 Quantum walks are thus very versatile tools indeed, and their practical significance has been demonstrated by way of implementation in many quantum systems, such as NMR\,\cite{RLBL05}, integrated photonics\,\cite{SCP10,BFL10,P10}, ion traps\,\cite{SRS09,ZKG10}, and cold atoms\,\cite{ KFCSWMW09}.}

+{Modelling the dynamics of the FMO complex using quantum walks is one of the important works reported \cite{MRL08,GC20} in the direction of using quantum walks for modelling quantum dynamics in physical systems.
+However, not much progress has been reported in modelling of dynamics in chemical systems beyond FMO complex despite various algorithms having been proposed for using quantum walks for several computational tasks.
+Quantum simulation of dynamics in chemical complexes is one of the promising applications envisioned using quantum computers, and quantum algorithms using quantum walks could play an important role in that direction.}

 In this work, {we will make use of both the discrete-time and continuous-time quantum walk formalisms} in order to study the structure, stability, and the relative chemical reactivity of different sites when exposed to an electrophile for each of the molecules considered.
 We also qualitatively establish that the order of stability of the molecules arises naturally from a quantum walk-based framework.
-We thus propose the hypothesis that the electrons in the $2p^z$ orbitals delocalize in the $\pi$-electron cloud via a quantum walk. {This in turn should lead towards exploring use of quantum walks to model the dynamics in wide range of chemical compounds and complexes.}
+We thus propose the hypothesis that the electrons in the $2p^z$ orbitals delocalize in the $\pi$-electron cloud via a quantum walk.

 {The} paper is divided into six sections.
 In Sec.~\ref{sec:ctqw}, we discuss the discrete- and continuous-time quantum walks, and elucidate briefly the specific variants of the quantum walks used in this work.
 A quick recap of the concepts of relative bond strength order is given in Sec.~\ref{sec:rbso}, and the {methods we use to model the dynamics in aromatic hydrocarbons} are detailed in Sec.~\ref{sec:method}.
 We present our results in Sec.~\ref{sec:res}, and conclude in Sec.~\ref{sec:conc}.